nagasella/esa/README.md

 esa::entity e = table.create();
 ```

-Then, we can start adding components (code from [example above](#a-practical-example)):
+Then, we can start adding components:

 ```cpp
 table.add<velocity, VELOCITY>(e, { 0.5, 0.5 });
 table.add<sprite, SPRITE>(e, bn::sprite_items::squares.create_sprite(0, 0));
 ```

-Finally, there is a last step which consists in _subscribing_ the entity to all the relevant updaters, queries and apply objects:
+Finally, there is a last step which consists in _subscribing_ the entity to all the relevant updaters, queries and apply objects (if this is not done, entities will not be processed so make sure not to forget it):

 ```cpp
 table.subscribe(e);
 ```

-Make sure not to forget this step, since otherwise entities cannot be processed by ESA!
 You can delete an entity at any point by using:

 ```cpp
 table.destroy(e);
 ```

 Keep in mind that any resource associated to an entity (like sprites) is not deallocated automatically when you use `destory`, so you should take care of this manually.
-Also, after deletion, it is a good idea to break from any ongoing entity loop, or return from update functions, to avoid indexing issues inside ESA.
 To delete all entities in a table, simply use:

 ```cpp
 table.clear();